Suresh5992/Suresh5992/README.md

 # Hi, I'm Bhukya Suresh! 👋
 ## About Me
 I am an enthusiastic candidate seeking roles as a DevOps Engineer and AWS Cloud Engineer.
-I excel in both collaborative team settings and as an independent contributor, possessing a strong drive for innovation and problem-solving. and Successfully completed an AWS project as part of the Great Learning certification program
+I excel in both collaborative team settings and as an independent contributor, possessing a strong drive for innovation and problem-solving. and Successfully completed an AWS project as part of the Great Learning certification program.

 - 🌱 I’m currently learning DevOps and Cloud.